 Richard Riley qualified with a BSc in Mathematics from the University of Nottingham (1998), and went on to complete an MSc with distinction (1999) and a PhD (2005) in Medical Statistics from the University of Leicester (2005).
 He worked as a Research Associate (1999 to 2001) in the Centre for Biostatistics at the University of Leicester, and as a Lecturer in the Centre for Medical Statistics and Health Evaluation at the University of Liverpool (2006-2008), where he also completed a Research Fellowship in Evidence Synthesis awarded by the Department of Health.
-He is now a Senior Lecturer in Medical Statistics at the University of Birmingham, with a joint post in the Department of Public Health, Epidemiology and Biostatistics and the School of Mathematics.
+He is now a Reader in Biostatistics at the University of Birmingham, with a joint post in the School of Health and Population Sciences, and the School of Mathematics.